Skip to content

 • Should I retake the LSAT or GRE?

-You need only take the LSAT or GRE once, however, if you take multiple tests, the Admissions Committee will consider all LSAT and/or GRE scores presented as part of your application.
+You need only take the LSAT or GRE once, however, if you take multiple tests, the Admissions Committee will consider all LSAT or GRE scores presented as part of your application.

 Please note, while the GRE is composed of multiple sections, no one section will be weighted more heavily than the others.
 Similarly, each test score is reviewed individually; we do not “super-score”, average, or consider the highest composite score exclusively.

 We consider any information an applicant provides about their scores.
 If you feel that one or more of your scores is not representative of your capabilities, you may address your concerns in an addendum attached to your application.
 If you have already submitted your application, you may submit an addendum via your status checker with your name and LSAC number.
-This will be automatically added to your file – therefore, there is no need to email the office.
+This will be automatically added to your file.

 • Is there a fee waiver process for either the LSAT or the GRE?

-LSAC offers fee waivers for the LSAT and Credential Assembly Service (CAS).
+LSAC offers fee waivers for the LSAT and the Credential Assembly Service (CAS).
 Please find more information here.
+Please note that HLS has no authority to waive fees charged by LSAC.

 ETS offers a limited number of GRE Fee Reduction Certificates.
 Please find more information here.